CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 If transient operations can forward incorrect or stale data to dependent operations, then the dependent operations' microarchitectural side effects may correspond to the data.
 If an attacker is able to trigger these transient operations and observe their side effects through a covert channel, then the attacker may be able to infer the data.
 For example, an attacker process may induce transient execution in a victim process that causes the victim to inadvertently access and then expose its private data via a covert channel.
-In the software sandbox example, an attacker sandbox may induce transient execution in its own code, allowing it to transiently access and expose data in a victim sandbox that shares the same process.
+In the software sandbox example, an attacker sandbox may induce transient execution in its own code, allowing it to transiently access and expose data in a victim sandbox that shares the same address space.

 When transient operations can forward incorrect or stale data to dependent operations, this can violate users' expectations of the software's security.
 If